Impact

 Affected Systems

-The affected product is the PHP-based Prison Management System, version 1.0, distributed to correctional facilities and related administrative environments.
+The affected product is the PHP-based Prison Management System, version 1.0.

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed as a CISA KEV, so current exploitation data is unknown.
+The EPSS score is reported as < 1% and the CVSS score is 7.3, indicating a medium‑high severity and a very low but nonzero exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog, so current exploitation data is unknown.
+Based on the description, the likely attack vector is the web login endpoint where a malicious user can inject SQL via the username parameter.
 However, the nature of the flaw—unfiltered username input used in a database query—provides a straightforward attack path for anyone who can reach the login page.
 Without proper mitigation, the risk of exploitation is significant, particularly in contexts where the database user has broad access rights.

 OpenCVE Enrichment